rvs_exp

 with default kind.

-, and has the same type of lambda
+, and the same type as lambda

 .

-program demo_exponential_rvs
+program example_exponential_rvs

-use stdlib_random, only : random_seed
+use stdlib_random, only: random_seed

 use stdlib_stats_distribution_exponential, only: rexp => rvs_exp